saracemal/backend-interview-prep/README.md

  10. What is the difference between Hash and JSON?
 Hash is a Ruby class, a collection of key/value pairs that allows accessing values by keys.
 JSON is a string in a specific format for sending data.

+11. What is MVC?
+Model -> View -> Controller, it is a software design pattern that is built around Rails and it splits the handling of info into three sections.
+The model handles data and logic, the view will display info to the user, the controller takes input and prepares data for a model or view.